Pixie Bob Cat Characteristics (Quick Facts)

 The Pixie Bob is a highly adaptable breed.
 Thanks to their social nature these cats love meeting new people.
 Furthermore, they easily adjust to the change of surroundings, if provided with love and attention they deserve.

 This is a moderately active cat that likes to nap in cave beds in between play sessions.
-These cats have to be properly exercised in order to stay in good shape.
+These cats must be properly exercised to stay in good shape.

 Thus, try to spend at least 20 minutes every day playing with your cat.
 Use feather teasers to get your cat moving and burning calories.